 Anupam Jain is a Haskell developer with over a decade of FP experience.
 I currently work as Associate Director of Analytics at Standard and Poor's where we build cutting edge financial solutions using Functional Programming.
 Previously I founded GeoHangout.com which was built on a Functional Stack.
 I love Free and Open Source Software.
 You can see some of my code at - https://github.com/ajnsit.

-In my spare time, I organise regular FP meetups in Delhi NCR and surrounding areas, as the founder of The Delhi NCR Haskell And Functional Programming Languages Group - https://www.meetup.com/DelhiNCR-Haskell-And-Functional-Programming-Languages-Group/.
-I often talk about web development and functional programming.
-Some of the slides are available - https://speakerdeck.com/ajnsit
+In my spare time, I organize regular FP meetups in Delhi NCR and surrounding areas, as the founder of The Delhi NCR Haskell And Functional Programming Languages Group.
+We have a Telegram group - https://t.me/fpncr.